 Whilst the vast majority of food is accepted in food waste collections and can be placed in your food caddy, there are a few items you need to avoid.
 For example, food packaging, whilst it may have been used to protect the food item, always leave it out of the caddy!
 Liquids, oils and fats should also be left out – this is to prevent spillages during transportation.
 Finally non-food products including nappies, whilst come nappies claim they can be recycled, this is not in a food caddy!

-Food waste is inevitable for all households, handling it in the correct way, with an eco-friendly mindset is an easy process with the implementation of a food caddy!
+Food waste is inevitable for all households, and handling it in the correct way, with an eco-friendly mindset is an easy process with the implementation of a food caddy!